 - When do RSVPs need to be in? - you'll have an idea of the number of guests for your wedding - something that you'll be able to confirm when your RSVPs come back to you.
 That said, you do need to set a deadline to get those RSVPs in, which is usually at least 4 weeks before the wedding day itself.

 - Remember to budget for postage - when allotting the correct budget for your invitations, you should be sure to remember postage.
 At the time of writing, a stamp in Australia costs $1.20, which can really add up if you have 200 guests coming and you can't avoid sending them out.
 Include it in your considerations, and you'll have no such problems.

 When taking events and hospitality courses, you get to see just how much thought needs to go into your wedding if you want it to be a day to remember.
 We’ve just touched up a single aspect of a modern wedding, and there are many more that need your attention.
 Don’t worry, though, as, with the proper preparation, there's nothing that can't be achieved.

 Enhance Your Planning Skills With OCA Online Education

 Suppose you want to enhance your wedding planning skills for your own wedding or with a view to becoming an event planner yourself.
-In that case, there’s no easier way to learn than with mentally stimulating, video-based and CPD Accredited training like our events & hospitality courses.
+In that case, there’s no easier way to learn than with mentally stimulating, video-based and CPD Endorsed training like our events & hospitality courses.